MrP01/BatteryModelling/README.md

 - The interface code is contained within the `interface/` folder.
   - `mainwindow.py` defines the general layout and actions in the user interface.
   - `batmap.py` exports the central widget that renders / animates the BatMobile car on the BatGraph.
   - `graphs.py` handles the connection of the interface and (live) plots.
+The plots are handled by `matplotlib` and are very intuitive to use, further almost all commands are the same as they are in MatLab.

 ### Data Used